CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Results

-We present our approach results on the CULane lane detection benchmark dataset and conduct a comparative analysis with other well-established lane detection techniques.
-Table 1 summarizes our findings, showing that our proposed method (CLRmatchNet) has achieved a significant improvement in the curve section of the CULane dataset, resulting in F1$@$50 scores 75.57\% for ResNet34 (+2.8\%), 77.87\% for ResNet101 (+2.3\%) and 77.09\% for DLA34 (+2.96\%).
+We present the results of our approach on the CULane lane detection benchmark dataset and perform a comparative analysis with other well-established lane detection techniques.
+Tab. \ref{table:culane_results} summarizes our findings, showing that our proposed method (CLRmatchNet) has achieved a significant improvement in the curve section of the CULane dataset, resulting in $F1_{50}$ scores of 75.57\% for ResNet34 (+2.8\%), 77.87\% for ResNet101 (+2.3\%) and 77.09\% for DLA34 (+2.96\%).
 Furthermore, our approach demonstrates enhanced performance in the 'crowded' section for ResNet34 (+0.46\%) and the 'no-line' section (+0.53\%) for ResNet101, while maintaining comparable results for other sections.
-We show the qualitative results of our method on the CULane dataset in comparison to CLRNet in Fig.\ref{results}, for the following scenarios: night, shadow, and crowd (from top to bottom).
-It is important to mention that in this dataset, in our experiments, the results for the night, cross, and dazzle conditions had an impact on the overall performance.
+We show qualitative results of our method on the CULane dataset compared to CLRNet in Fig. \ref{fig:results} for the following scenarios: night, shadow, and crowd (from top to bottom).

+It is important to note that in this dataset, in our experiments, the results for night, cross and dazzle conditions had an impact on the overall performance.
 However, we believe that this impact might be due to the quality of the GT in these scenes.
 Basically, MatchNet should not behave differently in these scenarios, and we assume that these scenes will also be improved.
+See Sec. \ref{sec:discussion} for further analysis.